ash-project/ash/documentation/tutorials/get-started.md

 |> Helpdesk.Support.read!()
 ```

 The examples above could be easily implemented with `Enum.filter`, but the real power here is to allow you to use the same tools when working with any data layer.
-If you were using the {{link:ash_postgres:extension:AshPostgres.DataLayer}}, the above code would be exactly the same, except we wouldn't need the call to `set_data/2`.
+If you were using the {{link:ash_postgres:extension:AshPostgres}}, the above code would be exactly the same, except we wouldn't need the call to `set_data/2`.

 Even though it doesn't persist data in any way, `Ash.DataLayer.Simple` can be useful to model static data, or be used for resources where all the actions are manual and inject data from other sources.